P&T Group: 1900s–1950s: Growth and expansion

 In 1920s, the Shanghai office was opened.
 Saturation piling was introduced to allow buildings to rise above three storeys.
 The Hong Kong Shanghai Bank was completed on the famous Shanghai Bund.
-The Shanghai Customs Building was completed, establishing a distinctive “Shanghai Style”.
+The Shanghai Customs Building was completed, establishing a distinctive "Shanghai Style".

-In 1930s, the Peace Hotel and the Bank of China were completed as iconic additions on Shanghai’s Bund.
+In 1930s, the Peace Hotel and the Bank of China were completed as iconic additions on Shanghai's Bund.
 Hong Kong Shanghai Bank Headquarters was completed, being the first fully air-conditioned building in Hong Kong, and the tallest structure in South East Asia, at the time.
 India and Malaya offices were opened.
-Sultan of Johor’s Palace was completed.
+Sultan of Johor's Palace was completed.
 The Shanghai and other offices were closed due to World War II.

 In 1940s, the Hong Kong office was reopened after World War II.
 The iconic Jardine House was completed in Hong Kong.

 1950s–2000s: Incorporation and success

-In 1950s, the new Chartered Bank and Bank of China buildings were completed, continuing the firm's “Shanghai Style”.
+In 1950s, the new Chartered Bank and Bank of China buildings were completed, continuing the firm's "Shanghai Style".
 The grand Goodwood Park Hotel was completed in Singapore, reflecting a distinctive South East Asian tropical style.

 The Hilton Hotel, Choi Hung Housing Estate and AIA Building were completed in a modern style in 1960s, the latter two winning the Hong Kong Institute of Architects award.

-In 1970s, the Connaught Centre (now known as Jardine House) was completed, Hong Kong's first skyscraper, tallest building in Asia at the time and heralded the revitalization of the Central District.
+In 1970s, the Connaught Centre (now known as Jardine House) was completed, Hong Kong's first skyscraper, tallest building in Asia at the time and heralded the revitalisation of the Central District.
 The Hong Kong Polytechnic University at Hung Hom was completed, the highest density campus in the world at that time.
 The Singapore office was opened.

 The company name changed to P&T Group in 1980s, the name remaining to this day.
-Award-winning Exchange Square in Hong Kong’s Central District was completed.
+Award-winning Exchange Square in Hong Kong's Central District was completed.
 The Bangkok, Taipei, Kuala Lumpur and Jakarta offices were opened.
 Jinling Hotel and Bank Negara were completed, the tallest building in China and Indonesia respectively at the time.

-In 1990s, Hong Kong modern landmarks such as the new Standard Chartered Bank, Entertainment Building, Citic Tower and Central Tower were completed.
+In 1990s, Hong Kong modern landmarks such as the new Standard Chartered Bank, Entertainment Building, CITIC Tower and Central Tower were completed.
 China landmarks such as the Oriental Plaza in Beijing, Harbour Ring Plaza, Citic Square and Raffles City in Shanghai were also completed.
 Shanghai office was opened.

-2000s–present: Globally growth
+2000s–present: Global growth

 Middle East and Vietnam offices and additional China offices were opened.
-The firm global employees reach 1000 in 2007, now about 1600.
+The firm global employees reached 1000 in 2007, now about 1600.

 P&T Group has expanded from a small firm to one of the largest international consultancies globally.
 It now has 14 offices in China, Singapore, Thailand, Middle East, Vietnam, Indonesia, and Malaysia; a team of more than 1600 architects, engineers, and designers; and projects carried out worldwide in over 100 cities.
 In 2018, P&T donated a collection of historical architectural archives to the University of Hong Kong and M+ Museum.